 2 Make Recovery a Priority

-What to Change: Lower your recovery day mileage and/or slow your recovery pace, and get more sleep.
+What to Change: Lower your easy recovery day mileage and/or slow your recovery pace, and get more sleep.

 3 Become a Complete Athlete